GaspardMerten/date_field/README.md

 ),
 ```

-You can check the Github repo for a complete example.
+You can check the GitHub repo for a complete example.